FreezeSoul/awesome-LangGraph/README.md

 LangGraph provides official development tools to streamline your workflow, from visual design to code generation.
 These tools help you build and deploy LangGraph applications more efficiently.

 - **[LangGraph Builder](https://github.com/langchain-ai/langgraph-builder)** – Visual canvas for designing cognitive architectures of LangGraph applications with code generation for Python and TypeScript
 - **[LangGraph Generator](https://github.com/langchain-ai/langgraph-gen-py)** – CLI tool for generating LangGraph application stubs from YAML specifications
-- **[Deep Agents UI](https://github.com/langchain-ai/deep-agents-ui)** – Next.js interface for Deep Agents with streaming support and LangGraph Platform integration

 #### LLM Documentation Files
 Access official documentation in LLM-readable formats, enabling LLMs and agents to understand and work with the frameworks, particularly within integrated development environments (IDEs).
 Learn more in the [official documentation](https://langchain-ai.github.io/langgraph/llms-txt-overview/).